toddwseattle/cs-394-lab-01-ts-template/README.md

    - Update task status
    - Filter tasks by status
    - Get all tasks

+Carefully read the test files to understand the shape of the classes to be implemented

 2. Implement a generic `filterTasks<T extends BaseTask>` function that can filter tasks based on a provided criteria function